tedinba/online-store-database/README.md

 - Add triggers to automatically update product stock after orders.
 - Implement views for reporting.
 - Extend schema with categories and payments.

+## 🎯 Purpose

+This project was developed to practice relational database design and demonstrate SQL skills in a real-world scenario.